syncfusion-content/maui-docs/MAUI/PDF-Viewer/Toolbar.md

 ### Hide specific toolbar

+Sometimes, you might need to hide specific toolbars instead of all.
+This can be useful if you want to simplify the user interface by removing unnecessary tools or creating a more focused environment for certain tasks.
+The Toolbars collection property in the PDF Viewer allows you to hide a specific toolbar by using its index or name.

+#### Hide Toolbars by Index

+If you know the position of the toolbar you want to hide within the Toolbars collection, you can access and hide it using its index.
+For example, you can use the following code to hide the first and second toolbars in the collection.

+{% tabs %}
+{% highlight C# %}
+/if (PdfViewer.Toolbars.Count > 1)
+{
+    PdfViewer.Toolbars[0].IsVisible = false; // Hide the first toolbar
+    PdfViewer.Toolbars[1].IsVisible = false; // Hide the second toolbar
+}
+{% endhighlight %}
+{% endtabs %}

+#### Hide Toolbars by Name

-By using the [GetByName](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.PdfViewer.ToolbarCollection.html#Syncfusion_Maui_PdfViewer_ToolbarCollection_GetByName_System_String) method with its specified toolbar names, you can access the properties of those toolbars.
-After accessing the toolbar, you can modify its visibility by setting the `IsVisible` property.
-Here, we retrieve the toolbar "BottomToolbar" using the GetByName method and hide it by setting its visibility to false.
+By using the [GetByName](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.PdfViewer.ToolbarItemCollection.html#Syncfusion_Maui_PdfViewer_ToolbarItemCollection_GetByName_System_String) method with its specified toolbar names, you can access the properties of those toolbars.
+After accessing the toolbar, you can modify its visibility by setting the IsVisible property.
+Here, we retrieve the toolbar “BottomToolbar” using the GetByName method and hide it by setting its visibility to false.

 {% tabs %}
 {% highlight C# %}